Deadlock-too/anotherpasswordmanager-desktop/README.md

-# Another-PasswordManager (APM)
+# Another-PasswordManager
-Another-PasswordManager is an opensource password manager written in Typescript using the Electron framework and React.
+Another-PasswordManager is an opensource password manager written using Typescript, React, Tailwind, Electron and Webpack.

 ## Features
 - AES-256 encryption (???)